taihieunguyen/Automated-Infrastructure-Configuration-Using-Puppet/README.md

-# Automated Infrastructure Configuration Using Puppet
+# Automated Infrastructure Configuration with Puppet for MySQL High Availability

 ## Project Overview

-This project implements an automated infrastructure configuration solution using Puppet, a robust configuration management platform.
-It streamlines the deployment and management of infrastructure components across multiple servers, ensuring consistency, scalability, and reduced manual intervention.
-The solution leverages Puppet's declarative language and modular design to enforce desired system states and automate complex workflows.
+This project leverages Puppet to automate infrastructure configuration, with a primary focus on deploying a MySQL High Availability (HA) setup.
+It streamlines the management of infrastructure components across multiple servers, ensuring consistency, scalability, and reduced manual intervention.
+Using Puppet's declarative language and modular design, the solution automates the deployment of MySQL HA, alongside services like Nginx, to deliver a robust and resilient infrastructure.

 Key components include: